Showing posts with label vendors. Show all posts

 The Hillbilly's Helping Children Shriners Hospital

 RC, Moon Pie, Mountain Dew, and See Rock City were just a few of the signs attached to the Shriner's outhouse.
 I stopped to talk and donate.
-I loved their display and told them they should be upfront and not the end of the line.
+I loved their display and told them they should be front and not the end of the line.